 10 Environmental Research and Passion Project Ideas for High School Students

-High school students and their generation are in a unique position to learn about environmental science.
-Growing up in a world that is increasingly threatened by climate change, younger generations have a passion for learning more about the environment - they sense the urgency of the issue and want to take action.
+High school students and their generation are in a unique position to learn about and contribute to the field of environmental science.
+Growing up in a world that is increasingly threatened by climate change, many young people are passionate about protecting the environment because they sense the urgency of the issue and want to take action.

 A 2021 study by Deloitte found that climate change and environmental issues were the top concerns for GenZ, ranking ahead of unemployment and healthcare.